Understanding Wisconsin Senior Assistance Programs: Eligibility and Application

 Medicare and Medicaid

-Wisconsin seniors age 65 and older are eligible for Medicare, the federal health insurance program.
-Medicaid provides additional coverage for those with limited income and resources.
-The state's Elderly, Blind, or Disabled (EBD) Medicaid program covers seniors who meet income and asset requirements.
+If you're 65 or older in Wisconsin, you're eligible for Medicare, the federal health insurance program.
+Medicaid then layers on additional coverage for those with limited income and resources, and the state's Elderly, Blind, or Disabled (EBD) Medicaid program specifically covers seniors who meet its income and asset requirements.

 Key Coverage Comparison: